Adjustable Mannequin v1.3 Documentation

 First of all, go to Edit > Preferences and under Add-Ons enable Pose Library.
 This allows you to make full use of the Asset Browser within Blender.
 IF this is not enabled, you may be able to see the Asset Library, but it might not actually apply the poses.

 Next, in order to access the Presets in ANY Blender file, we can go Edit > File Paths and under the Asset Libraries section, click the + icon.
 Now locate the folder that contains the Adjustable Mannequin.
+(This folder should contain 3 Blender files, the Adjustable Mannequin, The Rigify version of Adjustable Mannequin and the Fantasy Body Parts)

 Declaring this folder as an Asset Library tells Blender that any Blender file in this directory can allow it’s shared Assets to be used in ANY Blender project.
+This will allow you to use all of the presets and Assets so that you can now drag and drop the Mannequin or any of the Fantasy Body Parts into your scene.

 The name of the Directory should be automatically generated but you can give this a name if you like.